veronika-silina/veronika-silina/README.md

 ### Hello world 👋

-I'm Veronika Silina, Full-stack developer based in Berlin.
+I'm Veronika Silina, Mobile developer based in Berlin.

 ### About me

 👩‍🎓 Recently completed 658-hour Full-stack Developer Course at [Tel-Ran Programming school](https://github.com/tel-ran-de).

-🌱 Working on my own projects using `Java`, `Spring Boot` and `Angular`.
+🌱 Working on my own projects using `C#`, `Xamarin`, `Java`, `Spring Boot` and `Angular`.

-⚡ Believing in a power of language as a programmer and linguist - my languages are Java, JavaScript as well as Russian, English, Czech.
+⚡ Believing in a power of language as a programmer and linguist - my languages are Java, C#, JavaScript as well as Russian, English, Czech.

-💻 Looking for a junior developer position and also open for an internship.

 ### How to reach me